Exception Management

 The result will be a graphical report with your desired data.
 These reports can also be sent by email in PDF format as often as you want so you don't have to log in to the system.

-Items can be flagged based on your own conditions:
+Exceptions can be flagged with statuses based on your conditions:

 • when an exception expires